Dala0/Open-Object-System/README.md

 20. Output video data.
 21. Display videos.
 22. Display text.
-23. Act a container for scripts.
+23. Act as a container for scripts.
 24. Play sounds files.
 25. Enable other objects.
 26. Accept incoming data from pointing devices.